 Monitoring at Runswick Bay has followed the recommended regime of monitoring and has taken place on two occasions following on from initial 'baseline' readings recorded in July 2009.
-Successive readings taken in December 2009 indicated some movement had occurred within inclinometers installed at A001 and A004.
-Within A001, 5mm of movement was indicated between 22.0 and 20.0 metres depth and in A004; 5mm movement is indicated from 10.0m depth increasing to 15mm at 2.0m depth.
-Readings recorded in January 2010 indicated this movement was repeated although to a lesser degree of 2-3mm between 22.0 and 20.0 metres depth.
+This regime has since been increased with additional monitoring scheduled to take place on a monthly basis from December 2009 through to July 2010.
+Successive readings taken from December 2009 to March 2010 indicate some movement had occurred within inclinometers installed in A001 and A004.
+Within A001, 5mm of movement is indicated between 22.0 and 20.0 metres depth and this has since reduced to 2-3mm in the March readings.
+In A004; 5mm movement has been recorded from 10.0m depth increasing to 15mm at 2.0m depth.
+Readings recorded through to March 2010 plot as identical readings when compared to the 'baseline' reading of July 2009.
+By replacing this initial reading with one from December 2009, successive readings now plot as a straight line and hence do not indicate ground movements.
+This procedure would indicate that there may be an anomaly in the 'baseline' readings of July 2009 which is showing ground movements occurring at the stated depths.
+It is recommended that this instrument continues to be monitored in order to build on the data already recorded.
+When applying the same procedure of referencing data to December 2009 readings for A001, the modified results continue to show ground movements at the same depths.
 In each installation the ground movements were indicated as taking place in a down slope direction.
-The results from monitoring the inclinometers A002 and A003 have so far shown that no movement has taken place within the vicinity of these instruments.
+The results from monitoring inclinometers A002 and A003 continue to show that no movement has taken place within the vicinity of these instruments.